This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 For decades, anyone who worked on or around ships risked asbestos exposure.
 Shipbuilders, engineers, maintenance workers, sailors, longshoremen, and many others worked with asbestos for years without adequate protection or safety gear.
 Both civilian and military sites used asbestos.
 This resulted in asbestos exposure for many workers.

 Other Known Sites of Asbestos Exposure in Maryland

-Many different workplaces, including power plants, military facilities, and industrial plants have used asbestos over the years.
-Here are just a few that are known to have used asbestos:
+Many different workplaces, including power plants, military facilities, and industrial plants, used asbestos over the years.
+Here are just a few Maryland locations known to have used asbestos:

 - Baltimore Gas and Electric Company, Baltimore

 - Warrior Run Generating Station, Cumberland

 - Anchor Packing Company, Baltimore

 - Maryland Dry Dock and Shipbuilding Company, Baltimore

 - Crown Central Petroleum, Baltimore

 Maryland residents are fortunate to have one of the best medical facilities in the country.
 Baltimore’s Johns Hopkins Medical Centers, including the Sidney Kimmel Comprehensive Cancer Center, are staffed by medical professionals experienced in cancer treatment.